 Q: What contaminants do WaterMan filters remove?

 A: The combination of coconut shell GAC and KDF in WaterMan filters creates a top-quality filtration system that targets heavy metals, chemicals such as chlorine, pesticides, herbicides, THMs, drugs, odor, taste and much more.
-The filters are bacteriostatic and control algae and scale as well.
-Click here for a table of specific contaminants removed by WaterMan filters.
+The filters are bacteriostatic so that no bacteria can grow within the unit.
+Click here for a table of some of the more common contaminants removed by WaterMan filters.

 Q: Do WaterMan filters take out fluoride?